-Try as we might to avoid them, some emotions continue to creep up on us and pay us an uninvited visit.
-Feelings like fear, anger, jealousy, embarrassment, resentment, scarcity, and so on, are all part of life and learning.
-While they’re not always bad, they can pull us off course and deter us from our true self and intentions.
+Try as we might to avoid them, some emotions continue to creep up on us and pay us an uninvited visit, fear, anger, jealousy, embarrassment, resentment, scarcity.
+They are all part of life and learning.
+They’re not always bad, but they can pull us off course and deter us from our true self and intentions.
 It’s important to listen to our feelings, be open and honest with ourselves about them, give ourselves the chance to feel them, and communicate them to others when necessary.
 Denying them or stuffing them, only makes them grow.
 It’s possible they may be leading us toward something our heart is needing.
 For example, we may not like feeling lonely or have a hard time talking about it, but it can lead us to connection, if we let it.
-Grief can feel uncomfortable and unwanted, but when we let ourselves experience it fully, it can lead to transformation.

-I’m working hard not to deny my feelings these days.
-Communicating them to the people I love, leads to happier more fulfilling relationships.
-There are times that my thoughts get the best of me, however.
-Times that I let stress, fear, anxiety, or exhaustion take over, leading to irrationality.
+There are times that thoughts get the best of us.
+Times that stress, fear, anxiety, or exhaustion take over, leading to irrationality.
 Those feelings are usually liars.
-In those times, I find there are a few reminders that can bring me back to center, where my heart and soul are in the driver’s seat, keeping me on the path to peace and freedom.
-Some of the reminders I hear myself saying often are:
+In those times, there are a few reminders that can bring us back to center, where our heart and soul are in the driver’s seat, keeping us on the path to peace and freedom.

 You are worthy just as you are.